 JeffersonCountywill encourae throiionof housinfor all groups including transitional housing; low-income individual with children who may be in danger of becoming homeless; special needs person nedng supportie housing.

-Pannngor umet needhasoccurred in all of thimpacted areas to include all citizens regardless ofacial, ethnic, ogender with an emphasis being placed on serving lower income persons.
+<>Pannagor umet needhasocuredin all of thimpated areas to include alcitzensegardlesofaial, ehnic, ogender with an emphasis being placed on serving lower income persons.

 XIV.
 Description of Programs/Activities